l-dfa/base_rstblog/docs/source/author_manual/author_manual.rst

 Usually it reflects the article title to help the reader (and the web crawler programs) to remember the article title.

-Acceptable values.
+*Acceptable values*.
 As titles, even slugs must be unique in the blog.
 Futhermore, they must be composed of a subset of ansi characters.
 To stay smooth, it's usual to use only lowercase regular letters, with puntuation marks and spaces substitued by dashes.
+Maximum length is 250 characters.

+*Optional*: no.

 Example.
 If your article would be reached by this url:
 ``https://my.blog.org/blog/show/speaking-about-cicero``, you'll use::